Realized Tax Benefit definition

 Realized Tax Benefit means, for a Taxable Year, the sum of (i) the excess, if any, of the Hypothetical Tax Liability for such Taxable Year over the Actual Tax Liability for such Taxable Year and (ii) the State and Local Tax Benefit for such Taxable Year.
 If all or a portion of the Actual Tax Liability for the Taxable Year arises as a result of an audit by the IRS of any Taxable Year, such liability and the corresponding Hypothetical Tax Liability shall not be included in determining the Realized Tax Benefit unless and until there has been a Determination with respect to such Actual Tax Liability.

-Realized Tax Benefit means, for a Taxable Year, the excess, if any, of the Hypothetical Tax Liability over the actual liability for federal income Taxes, and the liability for state and local income Taxes by applying the Combined State Tax Rate, of (i) the Corporation and (ii) without duplication, loanDepot, but only with respect to Taxes imposed on taxable income of loanDepot allocable to the Corporation or to the other members of the consolidated, combined or unitary group of which the Corporation is a member for such Taxable Year.
-If all or a portion of the actual liability for such Taxes for the Taxable Year arises as a result of an audit by a Taxing Authority of any Taxable Year, such liability shall not be included in determining the Realized Tax Benefit unless and until there has been a Determination.
+Realized Tax Benefit means, for a Taxable Year and for all Taxes collectively, the net excess, if any, of the Hypothetical Tax Liability over the “actual” liability for Taxes of the Corporation (or the LLC, but only with respect to Taxes imposed on the LLC and allocable to the Corporation for such Taxable Year), such “actual” liability to be computed with the adjustments described in this Agreement.
+If all or a portion of the actual liability for Taxes of the Corporation (or the LLC, but only with respect to Taxes imposed on the LLC and allocable to the Corporation for such Taxable Year) for the Taxable Year arises as a result of an audit by a Taxing Authority of any Taxable Year, such liability shall not be included in determining the Realized Tax Benefit unless and until there has been a Determination.

 Realized Tax Benefit means, for a Taxable Year, the excess, if any, of the Hypothetical Tax Liability over the actual liability for Taxes of APAM.
 If all or a portion of the actual liability for such Taxes for the Taxable Year arises as a result of an audit by a Taxing Authority of any Taxable Year, such liability shall not be included in determining the Realized Tax Benefit unless and until there has been a Determination.